electroglyph/quant_clone/README.md

 This is a simple little script to help you generate a llama-quantize command which will allow you to quantize your own GGUF the same way your target GGUF has been quantized.

-usage: quant_clone input.gguf output.txt
+## Usage

+`quant_clone input.gguf output.txt`

-input.gguf if the GGUF file whose quantization parameters you would like to copy.
+input.gguf if the GGUF file whose quantization parameters you would like to copy

-output.txt parameter is optional, if it's omitted the command will be saved to cmd.txt
+output.txt parameter is optional, if it's omitted the output will be saved to cmd.txt

 ## Example